PEI-Education/pei_foundational_learnings/README.md

 **PowerSchool SIS**: Same page layout as on PowerTeacher, but any FL can be modified at any time.
 Profile reports are linke from main tab on System Reports page.

+## Note on Field Name/Label Alignment
+In fall 2024, English Programs requested we re-number many of the Foundational Learnings for math.
+This work was completed in the front end, but the back end was not updated.
+The field names in the database are still the old numbers, but the labels on the front end are the new numbers.
+This is not a problem for the user, but it is important to note for anyone writing a query.
+The file PowerSchool Changes.xlsx in the root of this repository has a list of the old and new numbers for reference.

 ## Version/Release Notes
+  - **2024.12.0**: Removed school and year dropdown selectors from printouts of class profile reports for admins.
   - **2024.4.3**: Added Writing School-Based Assessment for Grade 4.
   - **2024.4.2**: Added Class Profiles compatibility with EUI.
   - **2024.4**: Added Math School-Based Assessment for Grade 3 and minimal EUI support.